 115.42(b): Agency Directive and BOP PREA Plan address this provision.
 Staff reported segregated housing is used as a last resort and staff look for other options, such as housing unit changes.
 There was no indication during the site review that segregated housing is used on a regular basis due to PREA risk factors.
+The Auditor interviewed multiple inmates in SHU and found that they were there for a variety of reasons, unrelated to PREA.
+Several of the inmates were there by choice on protective custody status.

-Staff indicated the safety and welfare of the inmate is always a high consideration.
 Medical and mental health staff reported they would conduct daily visits for any inmates placed in segregated housing for PREA risk factors.
+The Chief Psychologist also stated that Psychology staff make rounds regularly.